Periungual warts develop around the finger and toenails. As they expand, they can cause discomfort or pain and may disrupt nail growth.

-- Request that a new pumice stone is used.
+- Request that the technician uses a new pumice stone.

-- Check that nail files and cuticle sticks are thrown out after each client, and that other tools are adequately disinfected.
+- Check that the technician throws away nail files and cuticle sticks after each client and adequately disinfects other tools.

 - Do not shave the legs before a salon visit.
 There is always a risk of breaking the skin, which can allow HPV to enter the wound.

 Even while treatment is underway, warts are contagious.

 It is difficult to treat periungual warts with any method.
 The recurrence rate is high.
 With prompt treatment, warts are more likely to heal quickly, but no single method is guaranteed to work.